Sol-20: Sol bus

 Originally, expansion was going to be handled through an external cage that connected to the main console using two 50-pin ribbon cables.
 The original Altair bus design lacked signal ground pins for each of its data lines, a decision that had been made in order to reduce pin count and allow it to fit into 100-pin connectors they found in surplus.
 This led to noisy signals as they all shared a common ground, a topic of considerable derision by many users.
 When the bus was extended into a ribbon cable, the resulting signals were too noisy to be useful, and Marsh demanded that there be additional ground pins spread across the cable to reduce this noise.

 The Sol solved this problem by supporting only one of the two data busses at a time, allowing input or output and switching between them by signaling with the DBIN pin on the 8080.
 Since only one bus was being used at a time, they could share a set of eight pins, which allowed the eight formerly dedicated to the second bus to be used as ground lines instead.
 Ultimately, the idea of using an external chassis was dropped.
 By this time the decision to use the additional lines for grounds had been made, which had the desirable side-effect of making the board easier to design.

 The same 50-pin concept was instead implemented in an internal expansion chassis, the Sol-BPB.
 This extended vertically upwards from roughly the center of the motherboard.
 It had five horizontal connectors, and a metal framework on either side mechanically supported the expansion cards.
-The chassis also had another edge connector at the top, but it is unclear whether this could be used for further expansion.
+The Sol-BPB also had another edge connector at the top, and while it's doubtful that this could be used for further expansion, it was definitely useful as an extender, granting access to both sides of an S-100 board for troubleshooting.
 The BPB retained the DBIN signaling and ground pins of the early design and this quickly became a de facto standard for S-100 cards.

 This change to the bus design was contentious, as it meant cards for the Altair did not work in the Sol without some adjustments.
 Felsenstein noted, "I take the position that Bob made me do it, and he takes the position that history will absolve him."